Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

-Capital Gains Tax (CGT) is a tax on the profit – or gain – you make when selling an asset.
+Capital Gains Tax (CGT) is a tax on the profit – or gain – you make when selling certain assets, such as property, shares or crypto.
 You do not have to pay CGT if your gains for the tax year are below your yearly tax-free allowance.

-Contact our specialist Capital Gains Tax advisors to discuss the if we can reduce your Capital Gains Tax liability.
+Contact our specialist Capital Gains Tax advisors to discuss whether we can reduce your Capital Gains Tax liability today.

 Alexander & Co – expert tax advice